This article is co-authored by John Hulleman, Ph.D.

 Dry age-related macular degeneration (AMD) is a complex condition that distorts a patient’s vision.
 Left untreated, the disease can develop into wet AMD, which is more severe.
 Wet AMD causes retinal leaking and bleeding, vision changes, and eye damage that cannot be reversed.

-The International Agency for the Prevention of Blindness estimates that as many as 196 million people around the world will have AMD by 2020, and there is no cure today.
+The International Agency for the Prevention of Blindness estimates that in 2020 approximately 196 million people worldwide had AMD, and that number is expected to increase to 288 million by 2040.
+Today, there is no cure for AMD.
 Drugs that target a substance in the blood called vascular endothelial growth factor (VEGF) can be effective temporarily – patients will need frequent medication injections in the eye.

 But promising research at UT Southwestern and the National Institutes of Health (NIH) is focused on improving current treatments and paving the way for new therapies.
 We anticipate that this research will be a springboard for the treatment of AMD and other age-related retinal diseases.
 Two of the most exciting areas of study today are gene therapy and stem cell therapy.